 Similarly…

-If you are someone who has developed Cushing’s Syndrome due to an overexposure of cortisol which is being used to help treat some other “kind” of a pre-existing medical condition, what you’re typically going to find is the most life insurance companies will also want to see that you have made a complete recovery from this underlying pre-existing medical condition and that you don’t seem to be suffering from any residual effects from your condition.
+If you are someone who has developed Cushing’s Syndrome due to overexposure to cortisol, which is being used to help treat some other “kind” of a pre-existing medical condition, what you’re typically going to find is that most life insurance companies will also want to see that you have made a complete recovery from this underlying pre-existing medical condition and that you don’t seem to be suffering from any residual effects from your condition.

 For the remainder…

-Of individuals who have been previously diagnosed with Cushing’s Syndrome and been able to make a full recovery from their condition, in many cases, insurance companies won’t use your previous Cushing’s Syndrome diagnosis against you.
-This means that whatever rate you would have been able to qualify for PRIOR to being diagnosed with Cushing’s Syndrome, should be the same rate that you would be able to qualify for AFTER having been diagnosed with Cushing’s Syndrome.
+Of individuals who have been previously diagnosed with Cushing’s Syndrome and have been able to make a full recovery from their condition, in many cases, insurance companies won’t use your previous Cushing’s Syndrome diagnosis against you.
+This means that whatever rate you would have been able to qualify for before being diagnosed with Cushing’s Syndrome should be the same rate you would qualify for AFTER being diagnosed with Cushing’s Syndrome.

 The good news is…